KhanhKid/python-machinelearning/README.md

 1. Install git
 2. Install Docker
 3. Clone code in github to your computer
+4. Open GitBash in your local storage
 3. Run `docker-compose up` and get the `token` for login in console log
 4. Go to http://localhost:8888/ and Login
-5. Copy source code and modify follow your specs
+5. Copy source code and run follow your specs

 ## Folder Path
     |